nielsbos1/lsh_structure_visualizer/readme.md

 - The threshold value
 - A boolean variable 'amplified' that indicates whether two stages are allowed in the LSH structure

+We have placed an executionable file (for windows-based systems) in the output folder.
+With this file you should be able to run the application instantly.
+Below there are instructions on how to run the underlying python script or how to generate your own executable.

 ## Set-up

 In order for a smooth running experience, we advise you to use a virtual environment, which can be create with the following command in the terminal.